Wanna be a Creative Arts Therapist?

-At least once a month, via email or social media, I receive an inquiry from someone asking for advice on pathways to become a Creative Arts Therapist in Australia.
-If you're reading this, chances are you've stumbled across creative arts therapy somewhere and thought: that sounds like something I could do.
+Art therapists have many different backgrounds and journeys to how they found the field.
 Maybe you already have an arts background.
 Maybe you've been working in mental health or community services and want to bring something different to the table.
 Maybe you've experienced the power of art-making in your own life and want to understand how to hold that space for other people.

-A quick note before you read on: this information is correct to the best of my knowledge at the time of publishing in 2026, however things like professional registration requirements, NDIS provider eligibility and program lengths can change.
-Embarking on study to become a therapist is an incredibly rewarding path - please just make sure you do your due-dilligence before making any big decisions!
+This information is correct to the best of my knowledge at the time of publishing in early 2026.
+However, things like professional registration requirements, NDIS provider eligibility and program lengths can change.

 What is a creative arts therapist, exactly?